 - Next, you should see “API Username“, “API password” and “Signature“, with a “Show” link for each of these.

-- Please send us these details, along with confirmation of your PayPal email address.
-(Optionally, use our online tool to encrypt your details first, before emailing it to us, for increased security).
-Thank you!
+- Please send us these details, along with confirmation of your PayPal account’s email address.
+We strongly recommend using our online tool to encrypt your details first, before emailing the info to us, for increased security.